 What are psychotic features in major depressive disorder?

-First and foremost, if you’ve been diagnosed with MDD, experiencing psychotic features doesn’t automatically mean your diagnosis is going to be changed to one of the DSM-5‘s Schizophrenia Spectrum and Other Psychotic Disorders.
+First and foremost, if you’ve been diagnosed with major depressive disorder (MDD), experiencing psychotic features doesn’t necessarily mean you meet criteria for one of the DSM-5 Schizophrenia Spectrum and Other Psychotic Disorders.

-Major depressive disorder with psychotic features is also referred to as psychotic depression.
+Major depressive disorder with psychotic features is also referred to as “psychotic depression.”
 It’s believed that 15-20% of those diagnosed with MDD experience psychotic features.
 It seems to become more common as people age.

 No doubt about it, it’s a troubling condition that merits the immediate and ongoing care of a medical professional – I believe a psychiatrist.
 And a therapist can be very helpful.

 What do they look like?

 So what exactly are the psychotic features In MDD?
 What do they look like?
 Most often these two…

 - Hallucination: a sensory perception that occurs in the absence of an actual external stimulus.
 Hearing voices is most common, followed by visual images.